pearlbea/pokedex-exercise/README.md

     I would further break the App component into smaller components.
 Specifially, I would extract the Details view into its own component.
 Breaking the app into smaller components makes the app more modular and easier to maintain.
 It would also make the app more performant: we wouldn't have load all the components at once.
 The Details component would be a good candidate for lazy loading since it's not needed until the user takes action.

    Breaking the App into separate components would also make it easier to test!
 Before going live with the app, I would add component-level tests to ensure that the components behave as intended.
-This would prevent us from breaking the components when we make changes later on.
+This would also prevent us from breaking the components when we make changes later on.

 - What was the most challenging aspect of this work for you (if at all)?